22-03234/Finals-Trial/README.md

 </p>

 <p align="justify">
-The figure above shows EMG Channel 2 after low-pass filtering, where the original square-wave input is smoothed into a gradual, sinusoidal-like waveform.
+&emsp;&emsp;The figure above shows EMG Channel 2 after low-pass filtering, where the original square-wave input is smoothed into a gradual, sinusoidal-like waveform.
 This indicates effective attenuation of high-frequency components and preservation of the slower-varying signal, with a slight phase delay in the output.
 </p>

 **EMG Channel 2 Waveform Selection from 10% to 90%:**